aliassheikh/dd-dataverse-cli/docs/index.md

 Command-line client for the Dataverse API.
 It uses [dans-dataverse-client-lib]{:target="_blank"} to send queries to the [Dataverse API]{:target="_blank"}.
 It is currently work in progress.
 The target version of Dataverse is 6.0.

+### Basic syntax

+    dataverse <object-type> [options] <target> <command> [options]

+* `<object-type>`: the type of object to operate on, e.g. `dataset`, `file`, `collection` (i.e. a "dataverse" or "subverse").
+* `<target>`: the target object, e.g. the DOI of a dataset.
+This argument can also be a file with a list of targets.
+The targets must be separated by whitespace and/or newlines, so in general a file with one target per line will work.
+A dash (`-`) can be used to read targets from standard input.
+In the case of the `collection` object type, leaving out the target will cause the command to default to the root dataverse.
+* `<command>`: the command to execute on the target object.
+The available commands depend on the object type; for example, for a dataset it could be
+  `publish`, `delete-draft`, etc. See the help for the specific object type for a list of available commands.
+If a list of targets is provided, the command will be executed on each target in turn, with exactly the same arguments.

+### The `--parameters-file` option

+Some commands accept a parameters file as input.
+This is generally a CSV file with target IDs and command parameters.
+(However, see the help of the command for the specifics.)
+The `--parameters-file` option allows you to perform batch tasks on objects without being restricted to the same arguments for each object.
+For example, you could assign different roles to different users on different collections.

 [dans-dataverse-client-lib]: https://github.com/DANS-KNAW/dans-dataverse-client-lib

 [Dataverse API]: http://guides.dataverse.org/en/latest/api/index.html